The Apartment

 sat down at the dining table.
 Within moments, I fell asleep.

-I woke up gasping for
+I woke up gasping for breath, the remnants of a

-breath, the remnants of a nightmare fading away.
-I could barely recall stark
+nightmare fading away.
+I could barely recall stark darkness surrounding me-

-darkness surrounding me- suffocating and relentless darkness.
-I glanced at the
+suffocating and relentless darkness.
+I glanced at the clock—11 PM.
+I realized I

-clock—11 PM.
-I realized I had been knocked out for a few hours from fatigue.
+had been knocked out for a few hours from fatigue.
+Some chores still remained

-Some chores still remained to make the place feel like home, but I could put
+to make the place feel like home, but I could put them off until tomorrow.
+For

-them off until tomorrow.
-For now, despite the headache, I craved a simple
+now, despite the headache, I craved a simple sandwich and some more sleep.
+With

-sandwich and some more sleep.
-With a groan, I lifted myself up but soon fell
+a groan, I lifted myself up but soon fell back from a sharp pain in my wrists.

-back from a sharp pain in my wrists.
-Looking down, I saw fresh scars and
+Looking down, I saw fresh scars and bruises.

-hell?”
+“What the hell?”
 I whispered, touching the wounds.
-They ached as if they were indeed new.
+They

-Shaking off the eerie feeling, I made my way to the kitchen.
-My favorite veggie
+ached as if they were indeed new.
+Shaking off the eerie feeling, I made my way

-sandwich would surely help- after all they were my grandma’s recipe that I
+to the kitchen.
+My favorite veggie sandwich would surely help- after all they

-cherished growing up.
-The mere thought of it made my stomach grumble.
+were my grandma’s recipe that I cherished growing up.
+The mere thought of it

-Amidst unusual dizziness, I swayed from side to side and reached the kitchen counter.
+reached the kitchen counter.
 The scars didn’t hurt as much now, but my body

 felt profoundly limp and frail but I persisted and started to chop up the